Chapter 6 Generalised Linear Models (GLMs)

 xlab='Proportion', ylab='Residuals')

 The residuals of the log-linear model of the birds data still show a pattern; after standardisation they still increase with increasing mean response (Figure 6.10, left).
 Remember that in the Poisson model the variance is modelled to increase 1:1 with the mean response (Figure 6.6).
-If we see the actual variance in our birds data increasing at a greater rate, then we say the data are over-dispersed.
+If we see the actual variance in our birds data increasing at a greater rate, then we say that the data are over-dispersed.

-In such cases we might use the so called negative-binomial model which has two parameters: \(\mu\), which is equal to the mean, and \(\theta\), which modulates the variance in the form of \(\mu+\frac{\mu^2}{\theta}\), i.e. the variance is now a non-linear function of the mean, and not equal to the mean as in the Poisson model.
-This allows for over-dispersion.25 The negative-binomial is available through the MASS
+In such cases, we might use the so called negative-binomial model which has two parameters: \(\mu\), which is equal to the mean, and \(\theta\), which modulates the variance in the form of \(\mu+\frac{\mu^2}{\theta}\), i.e. the variance is now a non-linear function of the mean, and not equal to the mean as in the Poisson model.
+This allows for over-dispersion.28 The negative-binomial is available through the MASS

 package in R. Let us see how it fits the birds data: